Top tips for inspecting your playground equipmentTuesday, 3rd September 2019 3:35 pm

 If you require Playdale spare parts or are unsure about a replacement part, click here to view our helpful a step by step video on how to request a quote.

 The majority of playground insurance companies recommend an annual inspection being undertaken.
-Annual inspections should be carried out by an expert who is either RPII (Register of Play Inspectors International) or ROSPA (The Royal Society for the Prevention of Accidents) certified.
+Annual inspections should be carried out by an expert who is qualified to an Annual level by the RPII (Register of Play Inspectors International.
 To find out more information about what you get when you book an annual inspection please click here.

 Playdale offers a training and consultation package with an RPII Inspector to give you tips and advice on how to conduct inspections.
 They will then spend 1 – 2 hours showing you exactly what you need to do, so if you’re not too sure how to look after your play area then this is perfect to give you some helpful advice.